Amer-bdo/SemanticSearch1/README.md

 1. Register with OpenAI and acquire an API licence key
-2. Register with app.pinecone.io and acquire a licence key 2.1 Create an index in the pinecone vector database to hold the document embeddings, set the dimensions to the value specifies in teh embeddings API (384)
+2. Register with app.pinecone.io and acquire a licence key
+3. Create an index in the pinecone vector database to hold the document embeddings, set the dimensions to the value specifies in teh embeddings API (384)
-3. Register with streamlit to host the app
+4. Register with streamlit to host the app
-4. Within the streamlit app registration, reference the github repo name, branch and main file path
+5. Within the streamlit app registration, reference the github repo name, branch and main file path
-5. Within the streamlit app settings add the secrets for the OPENAI_API and PINECONE_API keys
+6. Within the streamlit app settings add the secrets for the OPENAI_API and PINECONE_API keys

 ## Usage

 https://amer328-semanticsearch1-main-noxfw4.streamlit.app

-Use radio button to either add new document embeddings to the Pinecone database or perform semantic search
+Use radio buttons to either add new document embeddings to the Pinecone database or perform semantic search

 ## Contributing